oracle-devrel/technology-engineering/ai-and-app-modernisation/app-content-management/webcenter-content-management/webcenter-ebs-adapter/README.md

-# webcenter-ebs-adapter

-*E-Business Suite Adapter For Oracle Webcenter*

-# When to use this asset?
+# Oracle E-Business Suite Adapter for WebCenter Content

- The Oracle E-Business Suite Adapter for WebCenter enables business users to easily access, view and initiate tasks on documents associated with transactions directly from within or outside the E-Business Suite environment.
+* The Oracle E-Business Suite Adapter for WebCenter enables business users to easily   access, view and initiate tasks on documents associated with transactions directly from within or outside the E-Business Suite environment*

 # How to use this asset?

 This asset is provided as an example.
 Please tailor the code according to your needs and your context.

-See [files/webcenter-ebs-adapter/README.md](files/webcenter-ebs-adapter/README.md) for asset details.

 # License